High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the Nonlinear Fibre Channel

 The effect of each constellation format on the nonlinear performance can be observed.
 As expected, the square QAM performed the best and the GS-2D constellation shaped for the AWGN channel performs the worst with $0.1$ dB between them.
 However, the GS-2D constellation still outperformed the square QAM by at least one span or $0.1$ bit higher GMI.

-It can be seen that the GS4D constellation has the best performance overall.
-The constellation exhibits very good nonlinear performance despite not being optimised for nonlinearity.
-Together with excellent shaping gain, this 4D AWGN-optimised constellation was the best performer in our selection.
+It can be seen that the GS-4D constellation has the best performance overall.
+The constellation exhibits very good nonlinear performance despite not being optimised for nonlinearity, increasing the SNR at optimum launch power.
+Together with excellent shaping gain from the additional degrees of freedom, this 4D AWGN-optimised constellation was the best performer in our selection.

-For the case of the GSNL2D constellation, shaped using Eq.~\eqref{eq:nonlin_objective} as optimisation function, the nonlinear SNR penalty was reduced to a value close to that of the square 64-QAM whilst retaining shaping gain.
+For the case of the GS-NL-2D constellation, shaped using Eq.~\eqref{eq:nonlin_objective} as optimisation function, the nonlinear SNR penalty was reduced to a value close to that of the square 64-QAM whilst retaining shaping gain.
 The loss in shaping gain is more than offset by the improvement of the nonlinear channel response.

 The drawback of the 4D constellation is that it requires a 4D demapper, meaning that instead of 2$\times$64 2D distances, 4096 4D distances must be evaluated; a factor of 64 increase in the number of points and a factor of two again for the doubling in the number of the dimensions per constellation point.
 The choice of constellation thus becomes a trade-off between performance and complexity.